 Section 9.
 Operation of Part.
-The provisions of this Part that conflict with Article IV, Part Fourth are of no effect and this Part is repealed upon the convening of the Legislature in December 2018.
+The provisions of this Part that conflict with Part Fourth are of no effect and this Part is repealed upon the convening of the Legislature in December 2014.

 Constitution, Art.
 IV, Pt.
-Third, §1 is amended to read:
+Third, §§1 to 7 are amended to read:

 Section 1.
 To meet annually; power of Legislature to convene itself at other times; extent of legislative power.
-The Legislature shall convene on the first Wednesday of December following the general election in what shall be designated the first regular session of the Legislature; and shall further convene on the first Wednesday after the first Tuesday of January in the subsequent even-numbered year in what shall be designated the second regular session of the Legislature; provided, however, that the shall further convene on the first Wednesday after the first Tuesday of January in the subsequent odd-numbered year in what shall be designated the third regular session of the Legislature; and shall further convene on the first Wednesday after the first Tuesday of January in the subsequent even-numbered year in what shall be designated the fourth regular session of the Legislature.
-The business of the second and fourth regular session sessions of the Legislature shall be limited to budgetary matters; legislation in the Governor's call; legislation of an emergency nature admitted by the Legislature; legislation referred to committees for study and report by the Legislature in the first or third regular session; and legislation presented to the Legislature by written petition of the electors under the provisions of Article IV, Part Third, Section 18.
-The Legislature shall enact appropriate statutory limits on the length of the first, second, third and fourth regular session and of the second regular session sessions.
-The Before December 5, 2018, the Legislature may convene at such other times on the call of the President of the Senate and Speaker of the House, with the consent of a majority of the Members of the Legislature of each political party, all Members of the Legislature having been first polled.
-On and after December 5, 2018, the Legislature may convene at such other times on the call of the Presiding Officer of the Legislature, with the consent of a majority of the Senators of each political party, all Senators having been first polled.
-Legislature, with the exceptions hereinafter stated, shall have full power to make and establish all reasonable laws and regulations for the defense and benefit of the people of this State, not repugnant to this Constitution, nor to that of the United States.
+The Legislature shall convene on the first Wednesday of December following the general election in what shall be designated the first regular session of the Legislature; and shall further convene on the first Wednesday after the first Tuesday of January in the subsequent even-numbered year in what shall be designated the second regular session of the Legislature; provided, however, that the business of the second regular session of the Legislature shall be limited to budgetary matters; legislation in the Governor's call; legislation of an emergency nature admitted by the Legislature; legislation referred to committees for study and report by the Legislature in the first regular session; and legislation presented to the Legislature by written petition of the electors under the provisions of Article IV, Part Third, Section 18.
+The Before December 3, 2014, the Legislature shall enact appropriate statutory limits on the length of the first regular session and of the second regular session.
+The Legislature may convene at such other times on the call of the President of the Senate and Speaker of the House, with the consent of a majority of the Members members of the Legislature of each political party, all Members members of the Legislature having been first polled.
+On and after December 3, 2014, the Legislature may convene at such other times on the call of the Presiding Officer of the Legislature, with the consent of a majority of the Senators of each political party, all Senators having been first polled.
+The Legislature, with the exceptions hereinafter stated, shall have has the full power to make and establish all reasonable laws and regulations for the defense and benefit of the people of this State, not repugnant to this Constitution, nor to that of the United States.